edelstorm/documentations/docs/run-cloud-en.md

 !!! info "Information"

-    To work, your app (Wordpress) needs a database where your website and your user's information will be stocked.
+    Your app (Wordpress) needs a database to function.
+It will stock your website's and your user's information.

 ***